connorabbas/basic-framework/README.md

 By default, the framework uses [Plates](https://platesphp.com/) for it's view template system.
 The `App\Core\View` class is used as a basic wrapper.

 ### Static Page?
-The router class also has a method for calling your view directly, so you don't have to bother with closures or controllers for your more simple pages:
+The `App\Core\Router` class also has a method for calling your view directly, so you don't have to bother with closures or controllers for your more simple pages:
 ``` php
 $this->router->view('/', 'pages.welcome');
 ```
 ### In Your Controller Method
-When calling your view within a controller, use the static ` View::render() ` method to return the template content.
-The method accepts the view file path (using "." as the nesting delimiter, no file extension) and an array of data variables you want accessible in the view.
+When referencing your view within a controller, use the static ` App\Core\View::render() ` method to return the template content.
+The method accepts the view file reference (using a period `.` as the nesting delimiter, no file extension) and an array of data variables you want accessible in the view.
 ``` php
 public function index()
 {